From the Fall 2018 Edition of Discovery

 Photo courtesy Mary-Ann Muffoletto

-Thank you for your ongoing support of the College of Science at Utah State University.
-We look forward to seeing you soon!
+Please enjoy this Fall 2018 issue of Discovery.
+I thank you for your ongoing support of the College of Science at Utah State University, and hope to see you soon.

 Dean, USU College of Science